ParagSenDeka/ParagSenDeka/README.md

 -  Rust/C++

- 💞️ You can follow me on Discord or LinkedIn
+ 💞️ You can follow me on LinkedIn
  ✋ Thank you everyone for following me.
  Have a great day 👍